-I was just released from the hospital Friday after treatment for bite wound from a new patient.
-After 4 days hospitalization, one emergency surgery and twice daily self-administered wound care I can confirm what I have always said about dog bite wounds- they do serious damage.
-Whether to a human or another dog, the tissue damage from dog bite wounds can be extensive, painful and potentially life threatening even though, superficially it looks minimal.
+I was just released from the hospital Friday after treatment for a bite wound from a new patient.
+After 4 days of hospitalization, one emergency surgery, and twice daily self-administered wound care I can confirm what I have always said about dog bite wounds- they do serious damage.
+Whether to a human or another dog, the tissue damage from dog bite wounds can be extensive, painful, and potentially life-threatening even though, superficially it looks minimal.

 My Practice Experience

-After 33 years in practice the conversation never changes when I am presented with a dog bite wound.
+After 38 years in practice, the conversation never changes when I am presented with a dog bite wound.